Gregory-Eales/ml-implementations/Vanilla-Policy-Gradient/README.md

   <a href="#Sources">Sources</a>
 </p>

-## To Do

-- grid search for optimal hyperparameters
-- add different random seeds
-- change alpha
-- different graphs

 ## About
 This is a reimplementation of vanilla policy gradient applied to the CartPole-v0 environment from the OpenAI gym.